Biographic Sketch

 In 1993, I went to Holland to pursue my second master's degree in Applied Geomorphology at the International Institute for Aerospace Surveys and Earth Sciences-ITC (now Faculty of Geo-Information Science and Earth Observation, the University of Twente).
 While at ITC, I spent approximately one month conducting field surveys in Italy, part of my remote sensing and applied geomorphological course work.
 In 1995, I moved to the United States and pursued my Ph.D. in Geography at the University of Georgia under the direction of the late Dr. C. P. Lo.
 My doctoral dissertation examined urban growth and landscape change in the Atlanta metropolitan region through the integration of satellite remote sensing, geographic information systems, and dynamic spatial modeling.

-I began my first tenure-track academic position in USA with the University of West Florida.
+I began my first tenure-track academic position in the USA at the University of West Florida.
 And after three years of teaching there, I moved to Florida State University in Fall 2003.
 I began my faculty appointment as an assistant professor at FSU, earned the tenure status in 2007, and was promoted to the rank of Full Professor in 2013.